joinnextblock/attn-protocol/README.md

 - Deploy anti-fraud measures
 - Define business logic

-As a Billboard Operator, you:
+As a BILLBOARD Operator, you:
 - Serve as verification infrastructure
 - Configure viewing duration requirements
 - Set customizable service fees
-- Validate transactions between buyers and sellers
+- Validate transactions between PROMOTERS and PROMOTION VIEWERS
 - Update market conditions at configurable intervals
 - Operate through standard Nostr events (kind: 28888)

-This design encourages market-driven selection of effective billboard implementations and practices.
+This design encourages market-driven selection of effective BILLBOARD implementations and practices.

-## How do promotions begin and end?
+## How do PROMOTIONS begin and end?

-### Promotion Lifecycle
+### PROMOTION Lifecycle
-- Promotions begin when buyers publish kind:18888 events
+- PROMOTIONS begin when PROMOTERS publish kind:18888 events
-- Promotions remain active until:
+- PROMOTIONS remain active until:
-  1. The buyer publishes a kind:5 event deleting the promotion
+  1. The PROMOTER publishes a kind:5 event deleting the PROMOTION
-  2. The billboard terminates the promotion based on its criteria
+  2. The BILLBOARD terminates the PROMOTION based on its criteria
-- Billboards must monitor for and respect deletion events
+- BILLBOARDs must monitor for and respect deletion events

 ## What's the economic model?

 ### Economic Architecture
 - Market-driven pricing mechanism with no central rate setting
-- Direct peer-to-peer economic relationship between buyers and sellers
+- Direct peer-to-peer economic relationship between PROMOTERS and PROMOTION VIEWERS
-- Billboard fee structure clearly defined in kind:28888 events
+- BILLBOARD fee structure clearly defined in kind:28888 events
 - All monetary values denominated in satoshis for consistency
-- Billboards only match BUYERS and SELLERS when bid ≥ ask
+- BILLBOARDs only match PROMOTERS and PROMOTION VIEWERS when bid ≥ ask

 ## How is trust established?

 ### Trust Framework
 - Decentralized trust model with no central authority
-- Explicit pubkey-based billboard selection by both buyers and sellers
+- Explicit pubkey-based BILLBOARD selection by both PROMOTERS and PROMOTION VIEWERS
 - Self-sovereign trust relationships maintained by individual participants
 - Trust signals propagated through successful transaction history
 - Market incentives naturally align with honest operation